 During early pregnancy a medicine called mifepristone can be used to block the effect of progesterone, a hormone necessary for the placenta to grow properly.
-After a couple of days, a second medicine called a prostaglandin is given to make the womb contract and expel the pregnancy in the same way as a miscarriage.
+After a couple of days, a second medicine called misoprostol or Cytotec (which is a type of medicine called a prostaglandin) is given to make your womb contract and expel the pregnancy in the same way as a miscarriage.

 Like a miscarriage, there can be period-like pain.
-You will be given some medications for this.
-There will also be some bleeding which is a bit heavier than a normal period.
+You will be given some medicine to help with this.
+There will also be some bleeding that is a bit heavier than a normal period.

 The main advantages of early medical abortion are that it is performed early in the pregnancy, it does not require an operation and you do not need to be admitted to hospital.

-The same hormones can be used for an abortion much later in pregnancy, but the doses of hormones needed are higher than those used for an early medical abortion and it takes much longer, so often you need to be admitted to hospital.
+The same hormones can be used for an abortion much later in pregnancy, but the doses of hormones needed are higher than those used for an early medical abortion.
+It also takes much longer, so you usually need to be admitted to hospital.

 Surgical abortion is a simple procedure carried out to end a pregnancy.
-It is usually performed between 7 to 15 weeks but can be done later.
+It is usually performed between 7–15 weeks of pregnancy but can be done later.

 What happens during a surgical abortion?

-During this procedure, a small tube is inserted into the uterus through the vagina and cervix and the pregnancy is removed by gentle suction.
-This takes between 3 to 5 minutes and can usually be performed under a local anaesthetic.
-A general anaesthetic may be used if the pregnancy is further on.
+During this procedure, a small tube is inserted into your uterus through your vagina and cervix.
+The pregnancy is then removed by gentle suction.
+This takes about 3–5 minutes and can usually be performed under a local anaesthetic.
+If the pregnancy is further on, a general anaesthetic may be used.

 Recovery after a surgical abortion is usually very quick.
 There is usually very little pain, and the bleeding and cramping are about the same as a period.